johannes9108/linux-bash-doe24/resticTimer/resticguide.md

 ```
 * Editing is done in the local folder `~/linux-bash-doe24/resticTimer/resticTimer.timer` & `~/linux-bash-doe24/resticTimer/resticTimer.service`.
 They are than copied into /usr/lib/systemd/system/ folder.
 * To active the units `systemctl daemon-reload`is needed.
+* `preRestic.sh` and `postRestic.sh`  are for initiating respectively sending the snapshot